Antônio Conselheiro: The abolition of slavery and the proclamation of the Republic

 In 1888 and 1889, Brazil went through the most revolutionary and far-reaching social, economic and political changes of its history since Europeans settled in 1500.
 On May 13, 1888, slavery was abolished by the ruling Emperor, Dom Pedro II, by an act signed by his daughter, Princess Isabel.
 More than five million black people were suddenly free, and they abandoned the farms and swelled enormously the rural and urban ranks of extremely poor inhabitants.
 Tens of thousands of farmers went bankrupt and agriculture almost stopped for a while, particularly for cash crops which required intensive labor, such as coffee, cotton, tobacco and sugarcane, the mainstays of the Brazilian economy at the time.
 On November 15, 1889, the Emperor was deposed by a military coup and the Republic was proclaimed, further adding instability and strife to the already torn-up country.

 All this was important to the make-up of Canudos.
-Antônio Conselheiro was strongly against slavery, and had preached and written about it, incurring in the wrath of farmers and authorities.
+Antônio Conselheiro was strongly against slavery, and had preached and written about it, incurring the wrath of farmers and authorities.
 The number of his flocks increased dramatically, and it is estimated that over 80% were former slaves.
 In addition, he considered that monarchy was a grant of God, and that the Republic, with its separation between Church and State, was morally wrong and would wreck the country and family, a kind of new antichrist.
 Again he stepped up public criticism and rallied the social movement around these flags.
 General nervousness of farmers, priests and government increased to hysterical fear.

 Finally, in 1893, violence erupted.
 Protesting against taxes levied by the new Republican government in Masseté, state of Bahia, "Conselhistas" (as Antônio Conselheiro's organized following was named) were attacked by a small police force and retaliated.